-The financial statements have been prepared on the historical cost basis, which are measured at fair value.
+These financial statements have been prepared on the historical cost basis except for:

+share-based compensation transactions, which are measured at fair value at grant date pursuant to IFRS 2, Share-Based payment.

 Currency translation

 The financial statements of the Company are reported in Canadian dollars, which is the functional currency.
 Transactions in foreign currencies are translated at the exchange rates prevailing at the time they are made.
 At each closing date, assets and liabilities denominated in foreign currencies are converted at closing rates.
 Exchange differences resulting from transactions are recorded in the net loss for the year.